-Although travel is not what it once was, it’s still possible to travel safely and taking all precautions I decided to take a trip to Arizona in the last week of February to delve deeper into Black history and wellness.
+Although travel is not what it once was, it’s still possible to travel safely and, taking all precautions, I decided to travel to Arizona in the last week of February to delve deeper into Black history and wellness.
 This is a trip I’ve been looking forward to for awhile and a trip that has been in the works for quite some time.
 I was so thankful United Airlines had direct flights and has really paid attention to cleanliness on their flights.
-Operating without a change fee is also so great as we know plans change these days and no one needs that added stress.
+Operating without a change fee is also so great as we know plans change these days, and no one needs that added stress.
 The terminal at Chicago O’Hare is so efficient and easy to get to from my new home.

-I decided to take this trip a little slower than usual and I took a full week to explore Phoenix and Tempe but you could definitely enjoy the area within just a few days.
-The weather was perfect in Mid-February and I’d say Arizona is a great mid-winter getaway if you’re located somewhere cold and need a little sun.
-I kicked off my trip just outside of the Downtown Area at the historic Wigwam Resort which was an awesome oasis with so much charm of its own.
+I decided to take this trip a little slower than usual, and I took a full week to explore Phoenix and Tempe but you could definitely enjoy the area within just a few days.
+The weather was perfect in Mid-February, and I’d say Arizona is a great mid-winter getaway if you’re located somewhere cold and need a little sun.
+I kicked off my trip just outside of the Downtown Area at the historic Wigwam Resort, which was an awesome oasis with so much charm of its own.
 If you’re able to visit while they’ve got the art festival happening, it’s definitely worth it!
-I loved looking at the art and since it’s outside I felt safe walking around with distance from others.
+I loved looking at the art, and since it’s outside, I felt safe walking around with distance from others.
 I got a caramel apple (served freshly cut) and some kettle corn that really hit the spot.
-There’s tons of great food, beverage and art which is so easy to access if you’re staying on property.
+There’s a ton of great food, beverages, and art which are very easy to access if you’re staying on property.
 The property also has ongoing wellness content and a great golf course.
-After spending a few days settling in, and trying a few Black Owned Restaurants on my list, I headed downtown and stayed at the Found:RE Phoenix Hotel.
-I’d highly recommend the property if you’re interested in local art because the property is not only a hotel with great new rooms and an awesome location but a gallery as well.
-The pieces in the overall collection change every few months and each piece is made by a local artist so you really feel like a part of the community while you’re there.
-After chatting with the Art Curator and Director I learned that each piece really has a purpose and there’s so much thought that goes into creating a unique immersive experience.
+After spending a few days settling in and trying a few Black-Owned Restaurants on my list, I headed downtown and stayed at the Found:RE Phoenix Hotel.
+I’d highly recommend the property if you’re interested in local art because the property is not only a hotel with great new rooms and an awesome location, but a gallery as well.
+The pieces in the overall collection change every few months and each piece is made by a local artist, so you really feel like a part of the community while you’re there.
+After chatting with the Art Curator and Director, I learned that each piece really has a purpose and there’s so much thought that goes into creating a unique immersive experience.

 Staying downtown allowed me to explore so much of the Roosevelt Row art district on foot which I loved.
-As a New Yorker I love to walk around and it’s one of the best ways I’ve found to get to know a new city.
+As a New Yorker, I love to walk around.
+It’s one of the best ways I’ve found to get to know a new city.
 I was able to enjoy so much of the art that is on each of the streets even when I wasn’t going far.
-Mural hunting isn’t my usual vacation activity but it was a great way to get to know the city, get some steps in and see some of the awesome Black History Murals I was looking forward to finding.
+Mural hunting isn’t my usual vacation activity, but it was a great way to get to know the city, get some steps in, and see some of the awesome Black History Murals I was looking forward to finding.
 I share more about the murals here if you’re curious as to exactly which ones I’d find and recommend.
-I found but found this one to be especially impactful as it depicts some of the music’s greatest influences.
+I found this one to be especially impactful as it depicts some of the music’s greatest influences.
 It was also located just around the corner from a new mural showcasing both Barack Obama and Kamala Harris.

-A huge reason I went to Phoenix was to explore Black History not just to see it through current art so I was excited to be able to visit awesome historic sites located very close to the downtown area.
-There are a handful of really impactful Black History site you don’t want to miss if you’re in the area.
-If you don’t know they’re there it’s easy to drive right past but I’d encourage you to stop and take it all in.
+A huge reason I went to Phoenix was to explore Black History–not just to see it through current art, so I was excited to be able to visit awesome historic sites located very close to the downtown area.
+There are a handful of really impactful Black History sites you don’t want to miss if you’re in the area.
+If you don’t know they’re there, it’s easy to drive right past but I’d encourage you to stop and take it all in.
 It also makes you think a lot more about what Black History lies beneath the surface of your own city.
 I wanted to make this information a lot more accessible since it took me ages to find as I was looking for information to prep for the trip.
-If you want to visit these sites you can easily visit them all via car with about 10-15 mins max between sites.
-Many of them are in the Eastlake Park area so are walkable but I’d suggest leaving yourself an afternoon to dig into these so you’ve got time to take it all in.
+If you want to visit these sites, you can easily visit them all via car with about 10-15 mins max between sites.
+Many of them are in the Eastlake Park area, so they are walkable, but I’d suggest leaving yourself an afternoon to dig into these so you’ve got time to take it all in.

-Swindall Tourist Inn Site: Sadly not still in operation but you can visit the site which is still standing.
+Swindall Tourist Inn Site: Sadly not still in operation, but you can visit the site which is still standing.
 The building is now used for other businesses so it’s easy to miss if you’re not looking.
-When it was running the tourist inn was one of the few options for public accommodation for African Americans during segregated times.
+When it was running, the Tourist Inn was one of few public accommodation options for African Americans during segregated times.

-George Washington Carver Museum and Cultural Center (Currently Closed due to COVID, Feb 2021): I was able to drive by and see the site which is open but closed during my visit.
+George Washington Carver Museum and Cultural Center (Currently Closed due to COVID, Feb 2021): I was able to drive by and see the site, which is open but was closed during my visit.
 The cultural center was formerly known as the Phoenix Union Colored High School, exclusively for African American students.
 It was renamed in 1943 and then closed in 1954 after segregation was declared unconstitutional.
-When this center is open you can explore Black history and culture here but in the meantime they’ve got a selection of virtual programs available online.
+When this center is open, you can explore Black history and culture here.
+In the meantime they’ve got a selection of virtual programs available online.

 All sites above, shown below, ordered from left to right.

 Black history didn’t stop in the civil rights era and there is a thriving Black community in Phoenix to explore.
-The murals are a great way of looking at the art but there is such a great dining scene in Phoenix I’d encourage you to enjoy as well.
-Mural hunting and exploring is bound to make you hungry so here are some amazing Black Owned Businesses in Phoenix:
+The murals are a great way of looking at the art, but there is such a great dining scene in Phoenix that I’d encourage you to enjoy as well.
+Mural hunting and exploring is bound to make you hungry, so here are some amazing Black-Owned Businesses in Phoenix:

 Breakfast Bitch: I went here three times during my trip and breakfast is my least favorite meal of the day so that says A LOT.
 I struggle to find options at typical breakfast eateries because I’m allergic to egg.
-I usually have to triple check a breakfast menu before heading in.
-I was shocked to discover Breakfast Bitch had several options I could eat and enjoy like the vegan cakes (obsessed).
-Not only is the food great but the vibes are on point and it’s just fun.
+I usually have to triple-check a breakfast menu before heading in.
+I was shocked to discover Breakfast Bitch had several options that I could eat and enjoy like the vegan cakes (obsessed).
+Not only is the food great, but the vibes are also on point and it’s just fun.
 A restaurant that serves great food but doesn’t take itself too seriously.
 The spot is perfect for a boozy brunch with outdoor and indoor dining options.
-The restaurant is good so don’t be surprised to see a crowd.
-They don’t take reservations so go earlier in the morning or on a weekday.
+The restaurant is good, so don’t be surprised when you see a crowd.
+They don’t take reservations, so go earlier in the morning or on a weekday.
 I’d also recommend takeout which we did twice!

-The Breadfruit & Rum Bar: This was not a restaurant I was able to try because they are closed for dining service due to COVID but I was able to meet the owner Dwayne for coffee.
+The Breadfruit & Rum Bar: This was not a restaurant I was able to try because they are closed for dining service due to COVID, but I was able to meet the owner Dwayne for coffee.
 He’s an incredible man hailing from Jamaica that really put a lot of love and thought into the restaurant.
 The Breadfruit & Rum Bar serves traditional Jamaican cuisine in a unique, playful and yet historic way.
-This isn’t where you’ll go to find a casual beef patty but this is a great place to explore the various flavor profiles Jamaica has to offer.
-Dwayne has made it a point to source meats, fruits, vegetables and seafood locally wherever possible just as his grandmother did back in Kingston.
-For now, if you are in the area keep an eye out for their Jerk Pop Ups which will allow you to get a taste of Jamaica at home.
-I asked Dwayne about the future of the restaurant and he told me to expect more so as soon as the next one opens, I’d put it on the list.
-While I wasn’t able to sample any of the amazing food on my trip I was able to try Dwayne’s latest venture, Big Marble Organics Ginger Beer.
+This isn’t where you’ll go to find a casual beef patty, but this is a great place to explore the various flavor profiles Jamaica has to offer.
+Dwayne has made it a point to source meats, fruits, vegetables and seafood locally whenever possible–just as his grandmother did back in Kingston.
+For now, if you are in the area, keep an eye out for their Jerk Pop Ups which will allow you to get a taste of Jamaica at home.
+I asked Dwayne about the future of the restaurant, and he told me to expect more.
+So, as soon as the next one opens, I’d add it to your list.
+While I wasn’t able to sample any of the amazing food on my trip, I was able to try Dwayne’s latest venture, Big Marble Organics Ginger Beer.
 It was spicy, bubbly and fresh.
 If you’re in the area, I’d highly recommend.

 Lolo’s Chicken & Waffles: This is a great restaurant but also a great site with (3) Black History murals currently on the exterior.

-Hint of Soul: Although I wasn’t able to make it to here I heard amazing things!
-Rumor has it they have the best soul food in Phoenix so I will definitely make it a point to stop by on my next trip.
+Hint of Soul: Although I wasn’t able to make it to here, I heard amazing things!
+Rumor has it that they have the best soul food in Phoenix, so I will definitely make it a point to stop by on my next trip.

-Mrs. White’s Golden Rule Cafe: This is yet another great restaurant that has murals as your drive into the parking lot.
-The food is supposed to be out of this world, I heard nothing but great things, highly suggest you check it out.
+Mrs. White’s Golden Rule Cafe: This is yet another great restaurant that has murals as you drive into the parking lot.
+The food is supposed to be out-of-this-world–I heard nothing but great things, so I highly suggest you check it out.

-There is so much more to Black Owned business in Phoenix outside of food.
-Of course, with the pandemic things are always evolving but for now, here are some other great Black Owned Businesses to check out!
+There is so much more to Black-Owned business in Phoenix outside of food.
+Of course, with the pandemic, things are always evolving.
+For now, here are some other great Black-Owned Businesses to check out!

-Caffe Boa: Out of all of the Black Owned Restaurants I visited in the area this was one of my favorites.
+Caffe Boa: Out of all of the Black-Owned Restaurants I visited in the area, this was one of my favorites.
 This place has been around for more than 20 years with amazing food and craft cocktails.
 I especially loved the customizable pizzas and the fresh pastas made without egg.
-Make sure you head to the one that’s located downtown with two “f” in the store name because there are two.
+Make sure you head to the one that’s located downtown with two “f”s in the store name because there are two.

-Cafe Lalibela: This was one of the ones on the list we didn’t get a chance to make it to, however we were really looking forward to it.
+Cafe Lalibela: This was another one that we didn’t get a chance to visit, however, we were really looking forward to it.
 Family-owned and operated for nearly 20 years, Café Lalibela offers an authentic, aromatic Ethiopian dining experience.
 Their diverse menu offers unique flavors, including vegetarian and gluten-free dishes.